-- Shares in a Cooperative Corporation;
+- Shares in a cooperative corporation;

-- Ownership by any form of trust; and
+- Ownership by any form of trust; or

 - Ownership subject to a reverse mortgage.

-3.05 Occupancy Requirements
+3.04 Occupancy Requirements

-Borrower must have owned and occupied the property as his/her/their Principal Residence for at least 6 months prior to applying for the Program loan.
-Further, the Borrower must maintain ownership and title to the property and reside in the property as his/her Principal Residence during the term of the loan.
+The Borrower(s) must have owned and occupied the property as their Principal Residence for at least six months prior to applying for the Program loan.
+Further, the Borrower(s) must maintain ownership and title to the property and reside in the property as their Principal Residence during the term of the loan.

-3.06 Rehabilitation Loan Program Application
+3.05 Rehabilitation Loan Program Application

-All Borrowers must apply for the Program through an approved Lender.
+All Borrower(s) must apply for the Program through an approved Lender.

-3.07 Prior Minnesota Housing Assistance
+3.06 Prior Minnesota Housing Assistance

-A Borrower who has previously received financing through the Program for rehabilitation or manufactured home replacement is ineligible to receive further financing through this Program for rehabilitation for five years from the loan closing date with exceptions for emergency situations as determined in the sole discretion of Minnesota Housing.
+A Borrower who has previously received financing through the Program for Rehabilitation or manufactured home replacement is ineligible to receive further financing through this Program for rehabilitation for five years from the loan closing date with exceptions for emergency situations as determined in the sole discretion of Minnesota Housing.